+Date:

-Date: To Whom It May Concern: My son/daughter, I.D. # has my permission to be a First Semester Graduate f or theschool year.
-I understand that he/she will be allowed to participate if all graduation requirements a in the Graduation Ceremony on Yes, I would like to participate in the No, I do not want to participate in th It is the student's responsibility to make contact with items for graduation. the school office to order all necessary Student Signature Parent Signature Attendance Clerk Signature Counselor Signature Approved by Campus Principal Signature Date
+To Whom It May Concern:

+My son/daughter, I.D. # has my permission to be a First Semester Graduat te for the school year.
+I understand that he/she will be allowed to particip ate in the Graduation Ceremony on if all graduation requirement nts are met.
+Yes, I would like to participate in No, I do not want to participate in n the Graduation Ceremony in June.
+It is the student's responsibility to make contact witems for graduation.
+Student Signature fice to order all necessary Attendance Clerk Signature Coi Inselor Signature Approved by Campus Principal Signature Date